Integrative Psychotherapy: A Comprehensive Guide

 This adaptability is what distinguishes integrative psychotherapy from more prescriptive modalities.
 Rather than fitting you to a method, the method is fitted to you.

-How Integrative Psychotherapy Works
+How Integrative Psychotherapy Works in Practice

 At the heart of integrative psychotherapy is the therapeutic relationship itself.